Nezaket Ekici: Gaia - Mother Earth

 “Every day people are dying because of terrorism or military attacks.
 Be it international conflicts, terrorist groups such as ISIS, Al Qaida, Boko Haram, or lonely gunmen.
 Violence is increasing, and religion is abused.
 In the name of God, the Islamists kill all people different from them, the non-believers.
 Nearly 20% of the world’s people are constantly at war.”

 In the exhibition Mother Tongue, Eciki presents the video performance “Human Cactus”.
 The artists CANAN, Selda Asal, Çağdaş Kahriman, Işıl Eğrikavuk and Savas Boyraz also take part in the exhibition, which focuses on women’s role in society, and the passing on of female experiences, when it comes to war and conflict, traditions, heritage and identity.
 Mother Tongue is curated by Malin Barth and Brynjar Bjerkem and a co-production by TrAP and Stiftelsen 3,14.
-It is on view at Buskerud Kunstsenter February 24 - March 20, 2016.
+The exhibition was shown at Buskerud Kunstsenter February 24 - March 20, 2016.